Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The town is completely transformed in winter

 Moabs’ peak season is the spring and early summer.
-The best time to visit Utah is in the off-season winter months for cooler weather and fewer crowds.
+One of the best times to visit Utah is in the winter months, especially if you prefer cooler weather and fewer crowds.

-For more, see my guide guide to the best time to visit Moab.
+For more, see my guide to the best time to visit Moab.

 Consider Camping